Model cardiac pathologies on a virtual heart

 Contact us to discuss licensing...

-All price quotations refer to 1-year subscriptions with free upgrades, include online transaction fees and exclude VAT and any other Sales Tax.
-Discounts are available for purchases of multi-user and hospital-wide licences
+All price quotations refer to 1-year subscriptions with free upgrades and support, include online transaction fees and exclude VAT and any other Sales Tax.
+Discounts are available for purchases of multi-user, hospital-wide or multi-year licences

 What our customers are saying